alemuscolino/netme/README.md

 	     # finally, download dropzone from the following repo github in zip format: https://github.com/dropzone/dropzone
 	     # unzip the archive and rename in dropzone
 	     # move this last under vendor directory

+### 3. INSTALL python3, pip3 and other libraries to www-data user: